plul/Backspace-Up-Instead-Of-Back/README.md

 In Windows Explorer: Makes backspace go up one level instead of going back to the previous folder.
 Like in the days of Windows XP.

+You can either

-Download an EXE of this script, and place a link in the startup-folder.
-Then
+1. [Download an EXE](https://github.com/plul/Backspace-Up-Instead-Of-Back/releases/) of this script, and place a link to it in the startup-folder.

-Or, if you are comfortable with AutoHotkey, use the source code in an AHK script.
+2. Or, if you are comfortable with AutoHotkey, use the source code as part of your own AHK script.

-This has been tested on Windows 10.
+The script was tested on Windows 10.